Invoca/declare_schema/README.md

 ```
 If you know that your migrations will only be used on a database type with a different limit, you can
 adjust this configuration value.
 A `nil` value means "unlimited".

+**Note:** This setting is ignored when using `PostgreSQL` since that database does not have a limit on the length of index names,
+and requires globally unique index names.

 ## Declaring Character Set and Collation
 _Note: This feature currently only works for MySQL database configurations._